 The Federal Communications Commission’s National Broadband Plan, released in 2010, recommended finding an additional 500 MHz of spectrum by 2020.
 In 2015, the FCC freed up 150 MHz in the 3.5 GHz band by establishing the Citizen Broadband Radio Service (CBRS).
 That swath of spectrum already is home to satellite and military radar services, but CBRS means other commercial services now can share the band with those incumbents.

-CBRS will enable a wide variety of indoor and outdoor applications such as:
+CBRS will enable a wide variety of indoor and outdoor applications:

 - Cellular operators could use CBRS to offer more bandwidth by combining 3.5 GHz with the other bands where they have licenses.
 For example, when a customer wants to download a large file or stream a 4K video, her device could aggregate channels from one or more cellular bands, plus 3.5 GHz, to create a pipe fat enough to deliver the necessary throughout.